 Emergency Medical Services

 Chief Jennifer Wyatt began her career in EMS as an employee for EG&G, a government contractor for the Department of Defense.
 Chief Wyatt's career with the Clark County Fire Department began in 2001 when she was hired as a firefighter.
-After 2 years, she attended UMC's Paramedic School.
-In 2005, Chief Wyatt was promoted to Fire Engineer where she remained for over 10 years.
-During this time, she taught several Engineer Academies and proctored Engineer exams.
-She also served on the FEMA team in Medical Logistics.
+After two years, she attended UMC's Paramedic School.
+In 2005, Chief Wyatt was promoted to fire engineer where she remained for over 10 years.
+During this time, she taught several engineer academies and proctored engineer exams.
+She also served on the FEMA team in medical logistics.
 Chief Wyatt also dedicated her time and abilities to work for the Clark County Firefighters Local 1908 union.
-She started as an E-board member and then was voted to represent the membership as a Vice President.
-While serving in this capacity, she was the Chair of the EMS Committee, Staffing committee and various other committees.
+She started as an E-board member and then was voted to represent the membership as a vice president.
+While serving in this capacity, she was the chair of the EMS, Staffing and various other committees.